david-pace/wave-recovery-tool/README.md

 This tool is capable of reconstructing damaged WAVE and AIFF headers.
 This will only work if the raw audio data is still in the file, i.e. the file has a reasonable file size in respect to the duration of the recorded audio material (usually several megabytes).
 In a typical scenario where recovery is possible, one of the following things happen when you try to play the audio file:

-* Audio players (like VLC or Audacity) display errors; Logic displays the error `One or more audio files changed in length.`
+* Logic displays the error `One or more audio files changed in length.`
+* Audio players (like VLC, Audacity, Windows Media Player, QuickTime, iTunes) display errors
+* You hear noise
 * You simply hear nothing

 ## Step by Step Instructions